sudipmondalcse/ParStream-seq/README.md

 Go through the manual.doc file for the same instruction.
-Further information mail me at sudip.wbsu@gmail.com
+Any further information mail me at sudip.wbsu@gmail.com